Self-Reliant Organizations for Comprehensive Agrarian Reform Program (SRO-CARP)

 The SRO-CARP Project provides appropriate capacity building measures such as organizational and land management, agribusiness, and enterprise development to enhance the core competencies of Agrarian Reform Beneficiaries Organizations ARBOs towards organizational maturity thru:

-- Institutionalize and sustain mechanisms for support services to address the needs of the beneficiaries, particularly in infrastructure and basic needs facilities, access to technology and credit, among others;
+- Institutionalize and sustain mechanisms for support services to address the needs of the beneficiaries, particularly infrastructure and basic needs facilities, access to technology and credit, among others;

 - Increase the overall productivity and general incomes of the beneficiaries, and;